signalfx/splunk-otel-java/RELEASING.md

 by incrementing the minor version of [the last released version](https://github.com/signalfx/splunk-otel-java/releases)
 * Push newly created tag by running `git push origin <tagname>`.
 * GitHub Action will kick in and do the rest.

+## Post-release

+* Update the release notes for the latest release.
+* Update README.md with all changes (new configuration options, new upstream versions, etc) that happened in the latest release.
+* Update CHANGELOG.md and change the Unreleased section to reflect the latest tag.